 First up there’s the bus.
 A quick, efficient bus service runs from John Lennon Airport to the city.
 The 500 Airport Flyer service has a fleet of buses specially designed to accommodate passengers and their luggage – and there’s free Wi-Fi and USB charging on-board, too.
 The Flyer takes 35 minutes and runs every half an hour, ending up at the Liverpool ONE bus station.

 There are two other airport buses serving the city – the 80A and 86.
 These are more frequent, but can take up to an hour to get into town at busy times.
-Fares are cheap, at around £3 but, if you’re planning to use public transport a lot during your stay, you can buy a Walrus card at the airport terminal.
+Fares are cheap but, if you’re planning to use public transport a lot during your stay, you can buy a Walrus card at the airport terminal.
 They’re valid on local buses, trains and even some Mersey ferries.

 The closest train station to Liverpool Airport is two miles away at Liverpool South Parkway.
 But if you need to get a train to Manchester, Birmingham or elsewhere in the UK from the airport, it’s a great option.
 You can easily get to the station by hopping in a taxi, or by taking the 500, 80 or 86 bus.

 You can also get trains from Liverpool South Parkway to Liverpool Lime Street, right in the heart of the city centre.
 Typical journey times are about 15 minutes.
 From Lime Street, it’s a 10-minute walk or a quick bus ride to Liverpool ONE.